kosua20/herebedragons/README.md

 - a monkey head ('Suzanne') rotating around its vertical axis.
 - a skybox surrounding the scene, textured with a cloudy sky.

 Additionally, the sun is simulated by using a directional light, and the camera should be able to rotate around the scene.
+Note that some versions might provide additional effects, such as soft shadow maps, parallax mapping or screen space ambient occlusion.
 The initial 3D models and textures are contained in the `opengl/resources` [directory](https://github.com/kosua20/herebedragons/tree/master/opengl/resources).

 ## Other implementations
 Here you can find implementations using some of the above APIs combined with other programming languages, submitted by awesome people!